ABOUT PHILADELPHIA VIP

 - Aptitude with technology, including a comprehensive case management system

-Recruit and retain volunteer attorneys in private practice to fulfill VIP’s mission:
+Recruit and retain volunteer attorneys in private practice to take VIP cases:

 HOW TO APPLY:

-What to include in your cover letter: All cover letters should include a salary requirement, potential start date, and a statement as to the applicant’s Spanish language skills.
+What to include in your cover letter: All cover letters should include a salary requirement, potential start date, and any non-English language skills.
 Applicants are invited to include a statement about how the applicant’s unique background and/or experiences might contribute to the diversity, cultural vitality, and perspective of VIP’s staff and legal practice.

-Deadline: Applications will be reviewed on a rolling basis.
+Deadline: Applications will be reviewed on a rolling basis, with priority given to those received by Friday, February 2, 2024.

 PHILADELPHIA VIP IS AN EQUAL OPPORTUNITY EMPLOYER